lewie9021/node-compiler/README.md

             <li>Fixed some typos within the README.</li>
             <li>Fixed a bug with the Dust plugin.
 If the relativePath option was specified the template name would contain the file extension.</li>
             <li>Added a log message when a compile is finished.</li>
+            <li>Fixed a bug with the Target class using concatenation.
+Sass partials would return no content as they're ignored.
+This caused the compiler to drop the accumulated code resulting in missing code in the output file.</li>
+            <li>Modifed a couple of logs within Target that were logging as info rather than debug.</li>
         </ul>
     </dd>
 </dl>